 As part of the registration process, you will be asked for your mailing address, vehicle make, year and license number, permit type, and payment information.
 For your security and protection, you will be asked to provide your student identification number at the beginning of the process.
 Your student identification number can be found on your registration confirmation.

 Whether you are an approved undergraduate commuter or night parking student, your permit will be authorized at the Permit Store.
 You will then be charged and the permit mailed to the address you entered at the Permit Store, arriving within 7 - 10 days.
 Please note that the address you select on the Permit Store will be the address that you supply, not necessarily the "address of record" by the University.
-In order to confirm the receipt of your permit, you must return to the Permit Store for activation.

 Parking and Transportation